-It is a big week for sophomores and juniors as PSAT scores have just been released.
-Are you excited about your scores?
-Didn’t score as high as you hoped?
+It is a big week for sophomores and juniors as PSAT scores will soon be released.
 Let’s take a deep dive into PSAT score reports, what they mean, and what your next steps should be.
 Read on for answers to some of your burning questions about your PSAT results.

 There Are A Lot of Numbers On The Score Report.
 Which Are The Most Important?

 The Total Score is the first number you see, which is a combination of your Evidence-Based Reading & Writing and Math sections.
 With each of these scores is also a percentile, which places your score in relation to where the typical high school student of your age would fall.
 Benchmarks represent whether you are currently on-track for your grade level as well as on-track to enter college upon graduation.
 If you are in the green, you have met or exceeded the benchmark – congratulations!
 If one of your scores falls in the yellow or red section, don’t worry – you still have time to improve your scores.

 Your Test Scores are important for determining your Selection Index, which is used for National Merit Scholarship eligibility (discussed in more detail below).
 It is calculated by doubling the sum of your Reading, Writing & Language and Math scores.
 Lastly, there are Cross-Test Scores and Subscores that offer feedback on specific subject areas.
 These are for your information only and help in determining which areas you need to improve most.